 A smart bracelet that reads your FreeStyle Libre sensor and enables customizable alarms and on-demand readings via our GNW App

-Glusosentry is a smart bracelet that works with the FreeStyle Libre sensor, it logs and transmits readings from the sensor directly to your mobile device, enabling on-demand blood sugar readings and customizable alarms with just a tap on the screen.
+Glusosentry is a smart bracelet that works with the FreeStyle Libre sensor, it logs and transmits readings from the sensor directly to your mobile device, enabling on-demand sugar readings and customizable alarms with just a tap on the screen.

 The final design of the bracelet will only add a few millimetres to the thickness of the FreeStyle Libre sensor, making it very comfortable to wear even under tight garments.

 It will be configurable using our intuitive App, already trusted by over 3000 families.